apache/artemis-examples/examples/features/clustered/clustered-jgroups/readme.md

-# ActiveMQ Artemis Clustering with JGroups Example
+# Apache Artemis Clustering with JGroups Example

 If you have not already done so, [prepare the broker distribution](../../../../README.md#getting-started) before running the example.